-Services that are covered for What you must pay when you get these services you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Outpatient Hospital Observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Outpatient hospital observation (continued) when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
-In-Network: There is no coinsurance or copayment for outpatient hospital observation.
-Out-of-Network: You pay 20% of the cost for Medicare-covered outpatient hospital observation.
-In-Network: You pay a \$250 copayment per visit for Medicare-covered outpatient hospital observation.
+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!"
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Blue PlusRx This copayment may be waived if you are held for observation following an emergency room visit, in certain situations.
+Out-of-Network: You pay 40% of the cost for Medicare-covered outpatient hospital observation.
 This copayment may be waived if you are held for observation following an emergency room visit, in certain situations.
-Out-of-Network: You pay 40% of the cost for Medicare- covered outpatient hospital observation.
-In-Network: You pay a \$325 copayment per visit for Medicare-covered outpatient hospital observation.
-This copayment may be waived if you are held for observation following an emergency room visit, in certain situations.
-Out-of-Network: You pay 45% of the cost for Medicare- covered outpatient hospital observation.
+Out-of-Network: You pay 45% of the cost for Medicare-covered outpatient hospital observation.